qdrant/landing_page/qdrant-landing/content/articles/hybrid-search-with-tantivy.md

 ---
-title: Hybrid keyword and vector based search with Meilisearch
+title: Hybrid keyword and vector based search with Tantivy
 short_description: Keyword and vector search may coexist.
 Here is how to take best from both worlds!
-description: Qdrant and Meilisearch might be used together to bring both vector and keyword based search experience.
+description: Qdrant and Tantivy might be used together to bring both vector and keyword based search experience.
-preview_dir: /articles_data/hybrid-search-with-meilisearch/preview
+preview_dir: /articles_data/hybrid-search-with-tantivy/preview
-social_preview_image: /articles_data/hybrid-search-with-meilisearch/social_preview.png
+social_preview_image: /articles_data/hybrid-search-with-tantivy/social_preview.png
-small_preview_image: /articles_data/hybrid-search-with-meilisearch/icon.svg
+small_preview_image: /articles_data/hybrid-search-with-tantivy/icon.svg
 weight: 5
 author: Kacper Łukawski
 author_link: https://medium.com/@lukawskikacper
-date: 2023-01-10T12:25:00.000Z
+date: 2023-01-16T12:25:00.000Z
 ---

 If you're still sceptical about all the buzz around vector search, there is a chance to combine it with